ryanatkn/svelte-snake-sports/README.md

 caveats:

-- it's not mobile friendly yet, should be soonish
+- it's responsive to smaller screens but doesn't have good mobile controls yet
 - some of the code is still very rough from the port, I just tried to ship gameplay asap

 ## what